-The following is considered directory information at Sussex: name, address, college email address, major, sports participation, height and weight of the sports team members, dates of attendance, full or part-time enrollment status and degrees, honors and awards received.
+The following is considered directory information at Sussex: name, address, major, sports participation, height and weight of the sports team members, dates of attendance, full or part-time enrollment status and degrees, honors and awards received.
 Information will be made available to the parents of a student only when written permission is received from the student.